 We haven't nailed down our exact Fourth of July menu yet, but I'm pretty sure this 5 Bean Salad will be on it!

-The recipe also makes enough to feed the type of moderate crew we'll have together this year while also providing leftovers for our hiking picnic lunches the days after the holiday (Rocky Mountain National Park, here we come!).
+The recipe also makes enough to feed the type of moderate crew we'll have together this year while also providing leftovers for our hiking picnic lunches (this salad is even better as leftovers) the days after the holiday (hello, Rocky Mountain National Park!).

-It's a recipe that makes the most of my summer and summer activities while throwing me back to more simple, safe, and less confusing times.
+It's a recipe that makes the most of my summer while throwing me back to more simple, safe, and less confusing times.
 And I hope it comforts and nourishes you from the inside-out, too.

 This bean salad is...

 All while being naturally vegetarian, vegan, gluten-free, and full of plant-based protein!
 This is a healthy budget-friendly side dish that will be welcome at any get-together this summer.

 The ingredients in this salad are pretty straightforward: beans, a few veggies, and a red wine vinegar salad dressing to tie it all together!